Petstock Mount Gambier Vet: Interview with Dr Teresa Priddle

 The most challenging part of my career

-Opening my own clinic has been a challenging yet rewarding time in my career.
+Opening my own small animal vet clinic nearby has been a challenging yet rewarding time in my career.

 From setting practice policies and standards to juggling financial matters, training team members, designing the layout of the clinic and returning to long hours after being part-time for several years.